What is Revenue?

 Revenue = No. of Customers x Average Price of Services

 The formulas above can be significantly expanded to include more detail.
 For example, many companies will model their revenue forecast all the way down to the individual product level or individual customer level.

 Below is an example of a company’s forecast based on many drivers, including:

 - Product prices

 As you can see in the example above, there is much more that can be included in a forecast other than just No. of Units x Average Price.

 CFI’s e-Commerce Financial Modeling Course provides a detailed breakdown of how to build this type of model, which is extremely important for forecasting and business valuation.

 Revenue on the Income Statement (and other financials)

-Sales are the lifeblood of a company, as it’s what allows it to pay its employees, purchase inventory, pay suppliers, invest in research and development, build new property, plant, and equipment (PP&E), and be self-sustaining.
+Sales are the lifeblood of a company, as it’s what allows the company to pay its employees, purchase inventory, pay suppliers, invest in research and development, build new property, plant, and equipment (PP&E), and be self-sustaining.